 This is a very cheap and easy way to measure the “flatness” of the forks.
 This one is made of mirror glass, but any plate glass will do.
 It is 9″ X 15.”
 Ask a glass shop for it to be made of any old scrap of plate or mirror glass.
 Scratches aren’t important.
 Be sure they grind off the sharp edges.
 I have never paid over $4 for one.
 They break easily so you might want to buy two of them.

 Hold it as shown and with the other hand, tap lightly on the upper right and left corners.
 It should be a “dead” tap on each.
 Usually one will have a “click” to show that they aren’t “flat.”
 The error can be measured, but it takes a good feel.
 Stick a feeler gauge or shim stock under the glass where it clicks.
 When you find the right size then neither side will have a “click.”

 To correct it, the bolts that hold the springs and top plate must be removed.
 Now the lower clamp is the only thing holding the tubes.
 Measure it again.
-If it’s ok, then the process of tightening the bolts is the problem, very common.
+If it’s OK, then the process of tightening the bolts is the problem, very common.
 If it still shows an error put a bar ( I use a 2X4 ) between the tubes, twist it against the fork stop.
 Tie it in place with the tubes tweaked about 1/2″ and leave it overnight.
-This allows for “cold flow.”
+This allows for “cold flow” of the aluminum.

 How to straighten the lower clamp